pogo-vcs/pogo/README.md

 5.  **Create a new change:** When you are done with your changes, create a new one using the `pogo new` command.
 You can optionally add one or more parent changes to the command.
 By default, your current change is used as the parent.
 6.  **Maintain a "main" bookmark:** Use bookmarks to tag important changes.
 You can set a bookmark with `pogo bookmark set main` to set the current change as the main one, or `pogo bookmark set main <change>` to set a specific change as main. "main" ist just a string, you can use any format for version bookmarks you want.
 But "main" is a special value, treated like a default branch in Git.

+For running the server, you need to have a PostgreSQL database running and the following environment variables set:

+- `DATABASE_URL`: The URL of the PostgreSQL database.
+- `PUBLIC_ADDRESS`: The public address of the server.
+- `PORT` or `HOST`: The port or host to listen on.
+- `ROOT_TOKEN`: *optional* The root token for the server.
+- `GC_MEMORY_THRESHOLD`: *optional* The number of files to use as the threshold for which garbage collection implementations will run (in memory vs batch processing).

 ## 📋 Commands

 | Command         | Subcommand | Aliases            | Description                                                                                 |